artemyk/dynpy/docs/tutorial.rst

-DynPy tutorial
+dynpy tutorial
 ==============

 Introduction
 ------------

-DynPy is a package for defining and running dynamical systems in Python.
+dynpy is a package for defining and running dynamical systems in Python.
 The goal is to support a wide-variety of continuous/discrete time and continuous/discrete space dynamical systems with easy extensibility + a clean interface.

-DynPy is organized into a hierarchy of classes, with each class representing a different kind of dynamical system.
+dynpy is organized into a hierarchy of classes, with each class representing a different kind of dynamical system.
 The base classes that are using by these systems are defined in :doc:`dynpy.dynsys`.
 Some sample systems used in this tutorial are defined in :doc:`dynpy.sample_nets`.